How to Develop a Live Streaming Mobile App ?

 Write down the same stream name you have used in Step 2 and press Play button.
 You should now watch the live stream that your other Android device broadcasts on your device.

-Congratulations, that’s all.
+We tried to tell you How to develop a live streaming mobile app in 3 steps.
 If you have any question or need to get support (private or enterprise) please contact us antmedia.io.